gkobilansky/hey-coach-site/site/content/post/starting-heycoach.md

 * Build a tight-knit team
 * Improve alumni support

 Most importantly, I want to hear from YOU sooner than later.
-Leave a comment below if you think this could be helpful for your team (or if it's the worst idea you've ever hear of).
+Send me an email or tweet us @heycoach_app if you think this could be helpful for your team (or if it's the worst idea you've ever hear of).